2018 Conservation Poster Contest

-- This year’s new Poster Contest Theme is “Healthy Soils Are Full of Life”
+- This year’s new Poster Contest Theme is “Watersheds: Our Water, Our Home”

-- Friday, June 9, 2017: CDI Regional Directors & Alternates will choose one state winner from each of the five categories from those 45 regional winners.
+- June, 2018: CDI Regional Directors & Alternates will choose one state winner from each of the five categories from those 45 regional winners at the CDI June Board Meeting.

 - Local SWCD’s may finance an award to winners at the county level.